 When comparing coding bootcamps, it’s not always apples to apples

-In this video, a recently admitted student explains, that its important to “have the skills, tools, knowledge and trade to face any problem you’re faced with.”
-Rather than hitting a snag in the code and reflexively turning to Stack Overflow for a single line of code that can help fix things, coding camps want to train its students to think deeply about the code and have the necessary skills to come up with their own solution.
+In this video, a recently admitted student explains, that it’s important to “have the skills, tools, knowledge, and trade to face any problem you’re faced with.”
+Rather than hitting a snag in the code and reflexively turning to Stack Overflow for a single line of code that can help fix things, coding camps want to train their students to think deeply about the code and have the necessary skills to come up with their own solution.

-Finally, while most bootcamps require graduates to focus their final projects on user-facing products, camps sometimes require its students to create a developer tool – a more challenging final project that will undoubtedly signal to prospective employers that you’re anything but a superficial coder.
-After such a curriculum, you will be as competitive (if not arguably more so) than a graduate from a four-year college or university.
+Finally, while most bootcamps require graduates to focus their final projects on user-facing products, camps sometimes require their students to create a developer tool – a more challenging final project that will undoubtedly signal to prospective employers that you’re anything but a superficial coder.
+After such a curriculum, you will be as competitive (if not arguably more so) as a graduate of a four-year college or university.

 If you do want the breadth of a traditional computer science degree and would rather receive that instruction in a less intense manner, then you’re probably better suited for the traditional route.
 While you’ll pay significantly more in tuition overall and the opportunity cost will be hefty, you will still land that coveted dream job when you graduate.
 Plus, you can always opt to sign up for a short boot camp that can train you on any outstanding gaps you may have on the “soft skills” front.
 Many computer science graduates do just this to increase their chances of landing an initial interview.
 Then again: that’s just more time and money spent on your end.